Sutton-in-Ashfield: Regeneration

-Town investment plan 2021-2030 sets out the investment and regeneration for Sutton in Ashfield and nearby Kirkby in Ashfield.
-Projects include the Portland Square renovation, the creation of the Cornerstone Theatre, and new car park, pop up market.
+The Sutton Town Centre Spatial Masterplan (2019) sets out the investment and regeneration for Sutton in Ashfield.
+Projects have included the Portland Square renovation, the creation of the Cornerstone Theatre, and new car park, pop up market.

-The former Wilkos store in Portland Square is set to become a campus for students at Vision West Nottinghamshire College.
+The former Wilco store in Portland Square is set to become a campus for students at Vision West Nottinghamshire College.
 This work is currently underway.

+A new waterside restaurant has been built at Kings Mill Reservoir, the restaurant is meant to be opening in spring 2026.

 A major new employer arrived in the area when Amazon created in 2020 a new warehouse and distribution facility, known as a "fulfilment centre", with the promise of 1,000 new vacancies.
 It is situated at Summit Park, just off the MARR road, on the outskirts of Sutton in Ashfield, close to the boundary with Mansfield.
 Mansfield's MP Ben Bradley stated it was fortunate that the development would help to mitigate slightly the harmful financial effects of COVID-19 restrictions on the community.

 The Sherwood Observatory area was developed by creating a planetarium and science discovery centre in 2023.
 The facility was financed by £5.3 million in grants, National Lottery funding, the government's Towns Fund via Ashfield District Council and private donations.